romanejaquez/responsive-ui-flutter-workshop/step_08/instructions.md

 // that encapsulates the styles

 class FlutterAirSideMenuStyles {
-  // TODO: add all properties defined above:
+  // TODO: add all properties defined above as final:
   // backgroundColor, labelColor, iconBgColor, iconSize and labelSize

   FlutterAirSideMenuStyles({
     // add all named constructor parameters
-    // for each of the properties defined above
+    // as required for each of the properties defined above });
-  });
 }